-Amanda Lehotak just completed her inaugural season as UTSA’s head softball coach.
+Amanda Lehotak is in her second season as UTSA’s head softball coach.

 The fourth mentor in program history, Lehotak led the Roadrunners to a 24-28 record in her inaugural campaign to bring her career record to 161-180.
 UTSA improved its conference win percentage to .600 with a 12-8 mark to tie for third in the standings, which was the program's highest finish since 2009.